Which rules apply?

 Intensive winter grazing has a significant impact on Southland's water quality.

-Under the decisions version of the proposed Southland Water and Land Plan, from 1 May 2019 requirements for intensive winter grazing will change and a resource consent may be required for this activity to occur on your property.
+Under the decisions version of the proposed Southland Water and Land Plan, from 1 May 2019 requirements for intensive winter grazing have changed and a resource consent may be required for this activity to occur on your property.